Execution modes

 Anti-patterns

 1. One mode for the whole workflow.
-Setting sandbox_mode=PER_RUN at the workflow level forces every step into the sandbox, making the cheap orchestration steps (Mode 0) needlessly expensive.
+Setting sandbox_mode=PER_RUN at the workflow level forces every step into the sandbox, making the cheap orchestration steps needlessly expensive.

-2. Mode 3 for a Mode 2 task.
+2. CLI-agent mode for an identity-scoped task.
 If you don't need the CLI agent's open-ended decision-making, don't pay for it.
-A scheduled "fetch S3, transform CSV, write to DB" job is Mode 2, not Mode 3.
+A scheduled "fetch S3, transform CSV, write to DB" job is identity-scoped, not CLI-agent.

-3. Mode 1 with credentials in workflow input.
-"Pass the API key as a step argument" defeats Sealed entirely.
-Credentials always flow through Identity, never through workflow inputs.
+3. Sandboxed mode with credentials in workflow input.
+"Pass the API key as a step argument" defeats the identity layer entirely.
+Credentials always flow through identity profiles, never through workflow inputs.

-4. Mode 3b without policy.
-Mode 3b's whole point is that the host-side policy decides what's allowed.
-If your "policy" is "auto-approve everything," you have Mode 3 with extra steps and an attack surface.
+4. JIT credentials without a real policy.
+The whole point of CLI-agent + JIT credentials is that the host-side policy decides what's allowed.
+If your "policy" is "auto-approve everything," you have CLI-agent mode plus extra steps and an attack surface.

-5. Mode 0 for code Sagewai doesn't write.
-The worker host is the only thing trusted in Mode 0.
-User-provided shell commands, plugin code, scripts — all belong in Mode 1+.
+5. In-process for code Sagewai doesn't write.
+The worker host is the only thing trusted in in-process mode.
+User-provided shell commands, plugin code, and scripts all belong in sandboxed or stricter modes.